Los Angeles Car Accident Lawyer | Free Consultation

 If someone brake-checks you in California, the brake-checking driver is typically at fault when their actions are intentional and unnecessary.
 California Vehicle Code §22109 prohibits unnecessary sudden stops.
 However, California’s pure comparative negligence rule means following drivers may share fault if they were tailgating, distracted, or speeding.
 Dashcam footage and witness statements are critical evidence

-If Someone Brake Checks You, Who’s at Fault in California?
-Read More »
+Who Is at Fault If Someone Brake Checks You in California?
+(2026) Read More »

 Fault in a California car accident is determined by examining police reports, witness statements, physical evidence (skid marks, vehicle damage, traffic camera footage), and California Vehicle Code violations.
 California’s pure comparative negligence rule (CCP §1714) allows fault to be split between drivers, with damages reduced by each party’s fault percentage.
 Insurance adjusters, accident reconstruction experts,

-How Is Fault Determined in a Car Accident in California?
-Read More »
+How Is Fault Determined in a California Car Accident?
+(2026) Read More »

 In California, the average broken sternum car accident settlement ranges from $3,000 to $450,000, though the amount depends on several critical factors that significantly impact your final compensation.
 Every sternum fracture case involves unique circumstances that affect the settlement value, making it essential to understand what influences your potential payout.
 The factors that determine your